google-fabric/galley/README.md

 ## Overview

-Galley is a command-line tool for orchestrating Docker containers in local development and test environments.
-Galley automatically starts a container’s dependencies and connects it to them with Links and VolumesFrom mappings.
+Galley is a command-line tool for orchestrating [Docker](https://www.docker.com/) containers in local development and test environments.
+Galley automatically starts a container’s dependencies and connects it to them with Docker’s Links and VolumesFrom mappings.
 Use Galley to start up a web server that connects to a database.
-Then use it to start up a web server, its database, an intermediate data service, its database, some queues, worker processes, and the monitoring server they all connect to.
+Then, use it to start up a web server, its database, an intermediate data service, its database, some queues, worker processes, and the monitoring server they all connect to.

 ### What makes Galley different?

-Galley was built to match our development process: multiple teams sharing a dozen or more services across a variety of source code repositories.
-What is under active development by one team might just be a dependency to another, so Galley gives engineers the flexibility to start the service or services they’re working with using local source changes, while using the Docker repository’s pre-built images for any depenencies.
+Galley was built to support Crashlytics’ internal process: multiple teams sharing a dozen or more services across a variety of source code repositories.
+What is under active development by one team might just be a dependency to another, so Galley gives engineers the flexibility to start the service or services they’re working with using local source changes, while using the Docker repository’s pre-built images for any dependencies.

 Galley keeps service dependencies in a central “Galleyfile” configuration so that you can always start up any service in your system, along with any necessary transitive dependencies.